lloydhamilton/just_breathe/readme.md

 ![highlvl2](high_level_2.png)

 ### Pipeline output
 Data from Ambee pertaining to the user’s local air conditions such as Nitrogen Dioxide, particulate matter, and air quality indexes are visualised via pixe.la.
-Data is visualised similar to that of a github commit chart.
-The final aggregation of data will include data pertaining to air quality, weather information and current environmental news related to each user's location.
+Pixela creates visualisations similar to that of a github commit chart.
+As a data analyst, data pertaining to each individual's air quality, weather radar and local environmental news are avaliable for downstream data analysis.
 ![output](final_product.png)